What Does Climate Science Have to Say About the Claims of the AGW Denialists?

 The "Greenland and the Arctic are Gaining Ice" myth

-The American Denial of Climate Change (N. Oreskes, and the Republican directive re-labelling Global Warming as "Climate Change")
+The American Denial of Climate Change (N. Oreskes, and the Republican directive renaming Global Warming as "Climate Change")

 Lindzen is notorious for making this claim)

-Why this Claim is Wrong: I can't say it any better than this - which summarizes several polls of scientists, climate scientists, and the general public.
+Why the claim is wrong: I can't say it any better than this - which summarizes several polls of scientists, climate scientists, and the general public.
 Scientists are in virtual unanimous agreement - today's global warming is caused by humans.
 Note below how this support is highly correlated with how deep is the knowledge and familiarity the respondent is with the science.
-Note how much lower is the agreement among the general public, thanks to the misinformation efforts of the AGW-denialist camp.
-They may not know their subject, but they know how to fool the people they need to fool (voters, politicians) in order to accomplish their intended goals.
-That global warming is caused by human activities is also the considered judgment of the National Academies of Science of all the industrialized countries, and dozens of other scientific societies in our own country.
+Note how much lower is the agreement among the general public, thanks to the efforts of the AGW-denialist camp.
+They may not know their subject, but they know how to fool the people needed to accomplish their immediate goals.
+That global warming is caused by man is also a position held by the National Academies of Science of dozens of countries, with no dissenters, and dozens of scientific societies in our own country - see this in detail here.
 This piece by Lindzen on the Cato website, on the supposed lack of consensus, is amazing, and wrong on so many counts.
 There is not one reference cited to support his opinions.
-And after reading and re-reading, I can only conclude that Richard Lindzen's claim supporting "lack of consensus" boils down to the fact that Richard Lindzen is not part of the consensus (!). (scroll to the bottom of my webpage here for more insight on Lindzen).
-This paper too, in the Proceedings of the National Academy of Sciences, (Anderegg, et al. 2010) finds 97-98% of active, publishing climate scientists agree that global warming is caused by humans, and that the anti-AGW camp simply has no evidence to support their credibility in judging such things as climate change.
+And after reading and re-reading, I can only conclude that Richard Lindzen's reasoning supporting "lack of consensus" boils down to the fact that Richard Lindzen is not part of the consensus (!). (scroll to the bottom of my webpage here for more insight on Lindzen).
+This paper too, in the Proceedings of the National Academy of Sciences, (Anderegg, etal 2010) finds 97-98% of active climate scientists agree that global warming is caused by man, and that the anti-AGW camp simply has no objective evidence to support their credibility in judging such things as climate change.
 Here is an interview discussing this study on YouTube.
-Note that, despite empty claims to the contrary, the Anderegg et al. (2010) paper does not claim that consensus=truth.
-They explicitly say there is an honored place for honest, genuine searches for alternative explanations, ad that ultimately it is evidence that decides, but that the strong correlation between demonstrated climate expertise and agreement with the AGW thesis is a crucial fact not previously given its proper place in the discussion.

 of the World's Leading Scientists" have signed a petition rejecting